carpentries-incubator/statistical-inference-for-biology/setup.md

 ## Data files and project organization

-1. Make a new folder in your Desktop called `dals`.
+1. Make a new folder in your Desktop called `inference`.
 Move into this new folder.

 2. Create  a `data` folder to hold the data, a `scripts` folder to house your scripts, and a `results` folder to hold results.